rabrain/ai-chat/README.md

 **Chat Bar is a cross-platform desktop application that provides quick access to ChatGPT from the tray (menu bar).**

+By having it reside on the menu bar, we eliminate the need to switch between windows when using ChatGPT as our daily assistant.
+It also enables us to have a streamlined workflow, as we can easily multitask and communicate with the AI without interrupting our current tasks.

 ## Downloads

 The application supports the following operating systems.
 Visit the [release page](https://github.com/rabrain/chat-bar-docs/releases) to download the app.